 Caterpillars Emerging From Eggs

-Then, in 10 to 14 days, the tiny larvae, less than an eighth inch long, emerge and begin eating the plant.
-It’s a fascinating process as they munch away, growing larger everyday.
-Equally fascinating is watching the caterpillar leave the plant to form a chrysalis.
+Then, in 10 to 14 days, the tiny larvae (caterpillars), less than an eighth inch long, emerge and begin eating the plant.
+It’s a fascinating process as they munch away, growing larger every day.
+Equally intriguing is watching the caterpillar leave the plant to form a chrysalis.